Electric organ: (1930s–)

 Early electronic organ products released in the 1930s and 1940s were already implemented on frequency divider technology using vacuum tubes or transformer-dividers.

 With the development of the transistor, electronic organs that use no mechanical parts to generate the waveforms became practical.
 The first of these was the frequency divider organ, the first of which uses twelve oscillators to produce one octave of chromatic scale, and frequency dividers to produce other notes.
 These were even cheaper and more portable than the Hammond.
 Later developments made it possible to run an organ from a single radio frequency oscillator.
 Frequency divider organs were built by many companies, and were offered in kit form to be built by hobbyists.
 A few of these have seen notable use, such as the Lowrey played by Garth Hudson.
-Its electronic design made the Lowrey easily equipped with a pitch-bend feature that is unavailable for the Hammond, and Hudson built a musical style around its use.
+The design of the Lowrey's electronics made it easy to include a pitch-bend feature that is unavailable for the Hammond, and Hudson built a musical style around its use.